 The Zone Transfer authentication action compares the zone of the current service role

-with a value taken from the Subject Attributes, when present.
+with a value taken from an attribute container (e.g. Subject Attributes), when present.
 If the values are different, the action initiates a zone

 transfer; otherwise nothing is done.